YigitKucuk/RevesPuzzle/README.md

 ## Reve's Puzzle
-A recursive solution for Reve's Puzlle written in Java, uses Frame-Stewart algorithm.
+A recursive solution for Reve's Puzzle written in Java, uses Frame-Stewart algorithm.